 Producing students usually elect to complete their Secondary Thesis Production Experience by producing an M.F.A. directing student’s thesis film in their second year.
 This experience typically involves a follow-up collaboration between a directing student and the producing student who had worked with them in their collaboration course during the winter quarter of their first year.

 Producers Program students complete a two-part thesis that culminates their education in the Program.
 The thesis consists of a professional-length feature or television project that the student intends to produce upon completion of the Program and a production experience — typically a short film produced while enrolled in the Program.

 The feature or television project consists of an optioned screenplay that the student will further develop with the screenwriter and a comprehensive strategy that discusses how to package, finance, budget, market and distribute the project.
 The student is supervised by a thesis committee of one faculty person and two industry professionals.
 The thesis committee works closely with the student on his or her project, advising them on their strategy and reviewing and giving feedback on the student’s thesis binder in two separate rounds.

 The second part is a production experience.
 Typically, the producing student will collaborate with an MFA directing student and produce their thesis film.
 The student assists the director in realizing their creative vision and manages physical production.

 Finally, the student must participate in an oral panel presentation of his or her project before a panel of industry professionals and faculty in mid March during Research and Development II.

 The Producers Program has the following time-to-degree requirement: six quarters.
 The minimum total units required to graduate is 112 units (27 courses).

 1. Core I

 Producers Program students enroll in the following 16 core classes in their first and second years.
 For their second year students choose either the Feature or Television Thesis tracks.

 2. Core II

-Students enroll in 6 courses selected from the list below and 2 sections of the internship course, FTV 498.
+Students enroll in six courses selected from the list below and two sections of the internship course, FTV 498.
 Courses may be taken at any point in Year 1 and/or Year 2, depending on availability.

 4. Cinema and Media Studies Requirement